o-sam-o/conviz/README.md

 ## Features

 ### Convict Information
-One of the basic functions on Conviz is it makes the registry information available online in a user friendly format; which it achives with the following features:
+One of the basic functions of Conviz is it makes the registry information available online in a user friendly format via the following features:

-*  View the complete registry as paginated table; this feature also includes the ability to sort by any field e.g. date of departure or destination.
+*  View the complete registry as paginated tables; this feature also includes the ability to sort by any field e.g. date of departure or destination.
 *  Search for convicts by name (first, last or both)
 *  View all available information about a convict
-*  Conviz has derived some additional information about each convict (e.g. county of conviction), this is displayed as along side the convict's records
+*  Conviz has derived some additional information about each convict (e.g. county of conviction), this is displayed along side the convict's records
 *  Data cleansing (merging similar but slightly different fields), e.g.
    Boat names and destinations.